-The Galilee, or Sea of Galilee—referenced in Israel as Yam Kinneret, and elsewhere, but less commonly as the Lake of Tiberius—is, in natural terms, a decent sized lake, covering approximately 64 square miles.
-And while teaming with life, it resides in a land that without its waters, would otherwise be desert-esc in nature…
+The Sea of Galilee, or Galilee—referenced in Israel and elsewhere as Yam Kinneret, but rarely as the Lake of Tiberius—is, in natural terms, a lake of decent size nestled in the midst of land that, without the Sea of Galilee, would be dry and desert-like in nature.

-The main source of water for the Sea of Galilee comes from the Jordan River, yet, interestingly, the Jordan River also flows into the Dead Sea—a body of salt water with virtually no life at the lowest point in the world.
+The main source of water for the Sea of Galilee comes from the Jordan River, and it is through this and God’s blessing of rain that the Galilee is fed and maintained.
+Though interestingly, the Jordan River also flows into the Dead Sea—a body of salt water with virtually no life at the lowest point in the world.

 Many Gentile believers view the Galilee as being strictly ‘theirs.’
-After all, it is written in Isaiah 9:1, ‘…in Galilee of the Gentiles.’
-Yet, the Galilee area was, and is, part of the promised land of the Jewish people… part of the irrevocable inheritance of our brothers and sisters—the Jews.
-Yet, that is not to say we Gentiles do not have a connection with the land.
-For we, having been grafted-in, are allowed to be a part of God’s promises as the prophet Isaiah foretold, thus Jew and Gentile having a mutual connection with the land… and with the waters of the Galilee.
+After all, it is written in Isaiah 9:1 and quoted in Matthew 4:15, “…in Galilee of the Gentiles.”
+However, the Galilee area was, and is, part of the Promised Land of the Jewish people; a part of the irrevocable inheritance of our brothers and sisters, the Jews!
+This is not to say that Gentiles have no connection with the land.
+For Gentiles, having been grafted-in, are allowed to enter in to many of the Lord’s promises… and indeed, are meant to be a part of the restoration of Israel according to the Lord’s prophets.

-Isaiah prophesied—as did other prophets of old—of a time when Jew and Gentile would come together; of a time when the waters of the Galilee, along with all the Promised Land, might have importance to both.
+Isaiah prophesied—as did many prophets—of a time when Jew and Gentile would come together; of a time when the waters of the Galilee, along with all the Promised Land, might be important to both.
 When Jesus, our Messiah, would prepare the way for the two to become one, sharing in the promises of God and restoring the land of Israel…

 and the government will be upon His shoulder.